 I surely do not have to remind you that Mr. Sullivan has a higher standard to meet.
-As a public officer, he has a special duty which "differs from that of the usual advocate; his duty is to the Code of Professional justice" EC 7-13 of seek "A government lawyer in a civil action or Responsibility. administrative proceeding has the responsibility to seek justice and to develop a full and fair record".
+As a public officer, he has a special duty which "differs from that of the usual advocate; his duty is to seek justice" EC 7-13 of the Code of Professional Responsibility.
+"A government lawyer in a civil action or administrative proceeding has the responsibility to seek justice and to develop a full and fair record".
 Id., EC 7-14.